5004-SEA-Fa24-Geeng/payroll-gen-Eternity1824/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+---
+During the development of the payroll generator, my design evolved significantly.
+One key change was switching from a List to a Map for time card data, which made lookups more efficient and simplified the payroll calculations.
+I also had to adjust the toCSV() method in the PayStub class to ensure the output matched the required format, including trailing zeroes, which taught me the importance of precise formatting.

+The biggest challenge was debugging discrepancies between expected and actual outputs, which required careful testing and detailed understanding of the logic.
+From this process, I learned the importance of thorough testing and attention to detail.
+If I were to do this again, I would focus more on designing better test cases upfront to catch issues earlier.